New York Institute of Technology College of Osteopathic Medicine

 The Global Health Certificate Program immerses students in a challenging interdisciplinary curriculum to understand health policy, practice, and the significant health challenges facing the world’s underserved populations.
 Upon completion, students will be prepared to take on exciting roles in the field of public health anywhere in the world.
 The program is offered to students on both campuses.

-Students interested in practicing medicine in the Mid-South upon completion of medical school have a unique opportunity to develop a relationship with one of the region’s largest hospital systems thanks to a partnership between NYITCOM at Arkansas State (NYITCOM at A-State) and Baptist Memorial Health Care.
-The agreement identifies up to 25 NYITCOM at A-State medical student positions that will be dedicated specifically to students who want to train at Baptist Memorial Health Care facilities during medical school.
-During their first and second years, NYITCOM at A-State students will have opportunities to participate in clinical and population based research, as well as physician shadowing and mentoring.
-Program participants will then undertake their third- and fourth-year clerkships at one of Baptist’s renowned hospitals.
+Students interested in practicing medicine in the Mid-South upon completion of medical school have a unique opportunity to develop a relationship with one of the region’s largest hospital systems thanks to a partnership between NYITCOM-Arkansas and Baptist Memorial Health Care.
+The agreement identifies up to 25 NYITCOM-Arkansas medical student positions that will be dedicated specifically to students who want to train at Baptist Memorial Health Care facilities during medical school.
+During their first and second years, NYITCOM-Arkansas students will have opportunities to participate in clinical and population–based research, as well as physician shadowing and mentoring.
+Program participants will then undertake their third-year clerkships along with a guarantee of at least three fourth-year clerkships at one of Baptist’s renowned hospitals.

 This program offers osteopathic students the ability to understand the history of telehealth, policy issues, rules and regulations, technology, clinical integration and how telehealth can be an indispensable part of their future practice.